 CURRENT SERVICE.
-Shall mean one or more of the following: snow or, ice; weed elimination from street grass plots adjacent to sidewalks or from private property; removal or elimination of public health or safety hazards from private property, excluding any hazardous building included in M.S. §§ 463.15 through 463.26 as they may amended from time to time; installation or repair of water service lines; street sprinkling, street flushing, light street oiling, or other dust treatment of streets; repair of sidewalks and alleys; trimming and care of trees and removal of unsound and insect-infected trees from the public streets or private property; and the operation of a street lighting system.
+Shall mean one or more of the following: snow, ice, or rubbish removal from sidewalks; weed elimination from street grass plots adjacent to sidewalks or from private property; removal or elimination of public health or safety hazards from private property, excluding any hazardous building included in M.S.
+463.15 through 463.26 as they may amended from time to time; installation or repair of storm sewer, sanitary sewer and/or water service lines; street sprinkling, street flushing, light street oiling, or other dust treatment of streets; repair of sidewalks and alleys; trimming and care of trees and removal of unsound and insect-infected trees from the public streets or private property; and the operation of a street lighting system.

+(B) Snow, ice, dirt and rubbish.
-(B) Public health and safety hazards.
-When the city removes or eliminates public health or safety hazards from private property under the following provisions of this chapter, the administrative officer responsible for doing the work shall keep a record of the cost of the removal or elimination against each parcel of property affected and annually deliver that information to the City Administrator-Clerk- Treasurer.

-C Public health and safety hazards.
-When the city removes or eliminates public health or safety hazards from private property under the following provisions of this chapter, the administrative officer responsible for doing the work shall keep a record of the cost of the removal or elimination against each parcel of property affected and annually deliver that information to the City Administrator-Clerk-Treasurer.

-(D) Installation and repair of water service lines.
-Whenever the city installs or repairs water service lines serving private property under Title V of this code, the City Administrator-Clerk-Treasurer shall keep a record of the total cost of the installation or repair against the property.
+- (1) Duty of owners and occupants.
+The owner and the occupant of any property adjacent to a public sidewalk shall use diligence to keep the walk safe for pedestrians.
+No owner or occupant shall allow snow, ice, dirt or rubbish to remain on the walk longer than 24 hours after its deposit thereon.
+Failure to comply with this section shall constitute a violation. - (2) Removal by city.
+The City Administrator-Clerk-Treasurer or other person designated by the City Council may cause removal from all public sidewalks all snow, ice, dirt and rubbish as soon as possible beginning 24 hours after any matter has been deposited thereon or after the snow has ceased to fall.
+The City Administrator-Clerk-Treasurer or other designated person shall keep a record showing the cost of removal adjacent to each separate lot and parcel. - (C) Public health and safety hazards.
+When the city removes or eliminates public health or safety hazards from private property under the following provisions of this chapter, the administrative officer responsible for doing the work shall keep a record of the cost of the removal or elimination against each parcel of property affected and annually deliver that information to the City Administrator-Clerk-Treasurer. - (D) Installation and repair of storm sewer, sanitary sewer and/or water service lines.
+Whenever the City installs or repairs water service lines serving private property under Title V of this code, the City Administrator-Clerk-Treasurer shall keep a record of the total cost of the installation or repair against the property.